Ludwig van Beethoven: 1823–1827: Final years

-Beethoven's relations with his nephew Karl had continued to be stormy; Beethoven's letters to him were demanding and reproachful.
-In August, Karl, who had been seeing his mother again against Beethoven's wishes, attempted suicide by shooting himself in the head.
+Beethoven's relations with Karl had continued to be stormy; Beethoven's letters to him were demanding and reproachful.
+In August, Karl, who had been seeing his mother again against Beethoven's wishes, attempted suicide by shooting himself.
 He survived and after discharge from hospital went to recuperate in the village of Gneixendorf with Beethoven and his uncle Johann.
-In Gneixendorf, Beethoven completed a further quartet (Quartet in F major, Op.
+In Gneixendorf, Beethoven completed the (Quartet in F major, Op.
 135), which he sent to Schlesinger.
 Under the introductory slow chords in the last movement, Beethoven wrote in the manuscript "Muss es sein?"
 (Must it be?); the response, over the faster main theme of the movement, is "Es muss sein!"
 (It must be!).
 The whole movement is headed Der schwer gefasste Entschluss (The difficult decision).
-Following this in November Beethoven completed his final composition, the replacement finale for the op.
+Following this in November Beethoven completed his final composition, the replacement finale for the Op.
 130 quartet.
 Beethoven at this time was already ill and depressed; he began to quarrel with Johann, insisting that Johann make Karl his heir, in preference to Johann's wife.
+Submitting the late quartets to his publisher, Beethoven wrote "Thank God, there is less lack of imagination than ever before."